deocampo/bsd-mxnet/README.md

 _Personal Environment Notes:_
-- Analytics Installation:  Although using Mac, installation is using the Linux version using Pip.
+- Analytics Installation:  Although using Mac, installation is using the Linux version via Pip.
 - Visualization : Graphviz